-Up to and including the emission year 2007 the total toluene and other NMVOC emissions were taken from the annual reports on the Evaluation of the Environmental Policy Agreement for the Printing Industry and Packaging Printers (FO-Industrie, 2008).
+Up to and including the emission year 2007 the total NMVOC emissions were taken from the annual reports on the Evaluation of the Environmental Policy Agreement for the Printing Industry and Packaging Printers (FO-Industrie, 2008).

-After 2007 the total toluene and NMVOC emissions are estimated as follows:
+After 2007 the total NMVOC emissions are estimated as follows:

-EM Total
+EM Total = (printing ink turnover of the present year / printing ink turnover of the previous year)

-= (printing ink turnover of the present year / printing ink turnover of the previous year) EM Total of the previous year.
+EM Total of the previous year.

-The supplemental toluene and NMVOC emissions are estimated by subtracting the PRTR-I emissions from the total emissions.
+The supplemental NMVOC emissions are estimated by subtracting the PRTR-I emissions from the total emissions.
+If reduction measures are known to have been implemented, the emission will be reduced by the reduction percentage achieved by these measures.